 For a brief, glorious moment, there was a window to score and salt the game away.
 Between Cardinals safety Budda Baker and the sideline, Mason had an angle to turn on the jets and race home for the touchdown.

 Just look how close he came.
 Mason's success this season has been as striking as it's been unexpected; nobody came into the season expecting the 25-year-old Georgia Tech product to do much.
-But Mason assumed the role of RB1 smoothly enough that the 49ers' brass have decided that they can wait half a season or more to return All-Pro RB Christian McCaffrey from his nagging ankle injuries.
+But Mason assumed the role of RB1 smoothly enough that the 49ers' brass have decided that they can wait half a season or more for the return of All-Pro RB Christian McCaffrey from his nagging Achilles issues.
 All Mason needed to do to prove himself was to break McCaffrey's franchise record for most rushing yards through the first five games of a season, set last year at 510 before Mason's 536-yard stretch eclipsed that on Sunday.

 But for all of Mason's accolades this year, he's not the game-breaking talent that McCaffrey is.
 Not right now, anyways.
 Baker tracked down Mason on that crucial play, limiting him to a (still-decent) 20-yard gain, which opened the door for a devastating red zone fumble later that drive.
 The Cardinals drove back to take the lead, and the 49ers, facing the type of adversity that any contending team must be able to overcome, crumbled.

 There exists no better microcosm for the 49ers' season than that fateful drive.
 Massive contributions from the 49ers' young core, confident and powerful play all the way down the field, then fumbling it all away right in front of the finish line like a proverbial wet bar of soap.
-This is a team with the tools to be an all-time great squad, and one that does not yet know how to use them.
+This is a team with the tools to be an all-time great squad, but also a team that does not know how to use them.

 Yet.

 The 49ers are misfiring on all cylinders right now.
 A team that's made the past three NFC Championships still feels like it's rounding into form, as each new week brings staggered gains that can't quite make up for new problems elsewhere.
-Perhaps the biggest shortcoming is on the offensive side, where despite career outings for Jauan Jennings and now Brandon Aiyuk this year, the 49ers' suddenly pass-happy offense continues to take on water.
+Perhaps the biggest shortcoming is on the offensive side of the ball, where despite career outings for Jauan Jennings and (now) Brandon Aiyuk this year, the 49ers' suddenly pass-happy offense continues to take on water.

 They're evolving.